-^{} Belarus is an outlier in this list as further explained below.
+Belarus is an outlier in this list as further explained below.

-enable it to decisively influence the trajectory of an international process.
+We therefore define a swing state in foreign policy as a state whose mixed political orientation gives it a greater impact than its population or economic output might warrant and that has the resources that enable it to decisively influence the trajectory of an international process.
 The analysis explained in further detail below suggests the following group of top 30 global swing states (see Table 1).
 It essentially marries the voting record on the ITRs with a series of other indicators to identify patterns and the group of countries likely to act as swing states in the global Internet governance debate in the future due to path dependence, logic of appropriate behaviour and state interests.

-This study focusses on the 193 member states of the United Nations (UN) whose status allows them to vote in the General Assembly and in conferences hosted by organizations that belong to the UN system such as the ITU (as long as their memberships overlap).
-This status also includes the power to enter into international agreements that are considered binding under international law.
+This study focuses on the 193 member states of the United Nations (UN) whose status allows them to vote in the General Assembly and in conferences hosted by organizations that belong to the UN system such as the ITU (as long as their memberships overlap).2 This status also includes the power to enter into international agreements that are considered binding under international law.
 The following section outlines the process used to narrow the list of potential swing states (see Annex I for a colour-coded graphic display).